 Day 14: Sea Lion to East Falkland.
 We’ll return to Stanley (by air) for a final night, before departing the Falklands the next day.
 Much of this day will still be to race around getting our final images from Sea Lion Island, before an afternoon arrival in the capital.

 Day 15: Stanley to Santiago, Chile (departure).
-Today we’ll transfer to Mount Pleasant Airport in Stanley for international departures.
+Today we’ll transfer to Mount Pleasant Airport in Stanley for international departures to Santiago, Chile.
+The tour ends once we reach Santiago.
 There’ll be some final hours in the morning for souvenir shopping or to get some final shots near the capital, before departure.

 PACE: Relaxed.
 Once on the Falklands, there are no long drives, or especially strenuous days.
 Breakfasts do not need to be taken especially early, as we will be staying close to the colonies, where light tends to be better later in the morning.
 Typically there will be breaks taken in the middle of the day too.

 PHYSICAL DIFFICULTY: Easy to moderate.
 Generally, the walking is easy, taken at a slow pace, with no steep gradients involved.
 Most days this involves a walk of around up to 3 miles (4.5km), although optional walks of up to 5 miles (8km) may be taken on a few days.